Kim Yo Jong

-Kim Yo Jong (Note: Also transliterated as Kim Yo-jong.) (born 26 September 1987) is a North Korean politician and diplomat, and sister of Supreme Leader Kim Jong Un.
-She is the Deputy Department Director of the Publicity and Information Department of the Workers' Party of Korea (WPK).
-Since September 2021, she has been a member of State Affairs Commission of North Korea.
+Kim Yo Jong (Note: Also transliterated as Kim Yo-jong.) (born 26 September 1987) is a North Korean politician and diplomat, and sister of WPK General Secretary Kim Jong Un.
+As of February 2026 she is the director of the General Affairs Department of the Workers' Party of Korea (WPK).
+This high-level appointment occurred during the first plenary meeting of the 9th Central Committee, held alongside the Ninth Party Congress in Pyongyang.
+Since March 2026, she has also been serving as an alternate member of the Politburo of the Workers' Party of Korea.
+Between September 2021 and March 2026, she was a member of State Affairs Commission of North Korea.

 She served as an alternate member of the Politburo of the Workers' Party of Korea from 2017 to 2019, and again from 2020 to 2021.
-Kim is the youngest child of North Korea's second supreme leader Kim Jong Il and the younger sister of Kim Jong Un, the current supreme leader and WPK general secretary, and is considered by some commentators to be a possible successor.
+Kim is the youngest child of North Korea's second supreme leader Kim Jong Il and the younger sister of Kim Jong Un, the current supreme leader and WPK General Secretary.

 Early life

-Kim Yo Jong is the youngest child of former North Korean supreme leader Kim Jong Il and his wife, Ko Yong Hui.
+Kim Yo Jong is the youngest child of former North Korean supreme leader Kim Jong Il and his second mistress, Ko Yong-hui.
 The U.S. Treasury lists her birthdate as 26 September 1989, while South Korean sources place her birth on 26 September 1987.
 Born in Pyongyang, she spent most of her early childhood at her mother's residence, growing up alongside her siblings.
 Between 1996 and December 2000, Kim studied with her elder brothers at the Liebefeld-Steinhölzli public school in Bern, Switzerland, under the assumed name "Pak Mi-hyang".
 During this time, she is believed to have developed a close relationship with her brother and future leader, Kim Jong Un.
 After returning to Pyongyang, she completed a degree in computer science at Kim Il Sung University.